WebisD/Advance-network-topics/Semana 2 - Sockets/README.md

 ### First Access

-In the first access the J.A.W ask you a name to call you the next time you connect:
+In a client's first access the J.A.W asks for the client's name, so it can store it and know what to call this client the next time he/she connects to the server.

 #### Linux
 ![first-access](Images/ex3_linux_FirstAccess.PNG)